dqxy/dqxy/README.md

 ### Hi there 👋

+I am a Full Stack Web Developer with a special focus on React, Redux, and Node.js.
+I'm passionate about learning and innovating.
+My favorite languages are JavaScript and Python.

 <!--
 **dqxy/dqxy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.